Federal Theatre Project: African-American theatre

 The Federal Theatre Project was distinguished for its focus on racial injustice.
 Flanagan expressly ordered her subordinates to follow the WPA policy against racial prejudice.
-In fact when it came to making decisions on a national level for the project, the Federal Theatre Regulation mandated that "there may be racial representation in all national planning".
-A specific example of the FTP's adherence to an anti-prejudicial environment came when a white project manager in Dallas was fired for attempted to segregate black and white theater technicians on a railroad car.
+In fact when it came to making decisions on a national level for the project, the Federal Theatre Regulation mandated that "there may be racial representation in all national planning."
+A specific example of the FTP's adherence to an anti-prejudicial environment came when a white project manager in Dallas was fired for attempting to segregate black and white theater technicians on a railroad car.
 Additionally, the white assistant director of the project was pulled because "he was unable to work amicably" with the black artists.

 The FTP overtly sought out relationships with the African American community including Carter Woodson of the Association for the Study of Negro Life and History, as well as Walter White of the NAACP.
 One of the existing stipulations from the Works Progress Administration for employment in the FTP was prior professional theater experience.
-However when encountered with 40 young jobless black playwrights national director Hallie Flanagan waived the WPA requirement in the interest of providing a platform and training ground for new young playwrights.
+However, when encountered with 40 young jobless black playwrights, national director Hallie Flanagan waived the WPA requirement in the interest of providing a platform and training ground for new young playwrights.
 During a national conference Flanagan proposed that the leadership of the Harlem chapter of the FTP be led by an African American artist.
 Rose McClendon, an established actor at the time, publicly argued against this proposal and instead suggested that initially an established white theater artist take the mantle with the understanding and intention of satisfying the WPA's prior professional theater experience clause and giving way to black artists to lead the chapter.
 This argument from McClendon received support from Edna Thomas, Harry Edwards, Carlton Moss, Abraham Hale Jr., Augusta Smith and Dick Campbell.

-This crusade for equality eventually became a sticking point for the Dies Committee, which pulled funding for the Federal Theater Project citing "racial equality forms a vital part of the Communist dictatorship and practices".
+This crusade for equality eventually became a sticking point for the Dies Committee, which pulled funding for the Federal Theater Project, arguing that "racial equality forms a vital part of the Communist dictatorship and practices".